-During term time, our designated safeguarding lead and/or a deputy will always be onsite and available during school time, for staff in the school to discuss any safeguarding concerns.
-Where appropriate our designated safeguarding lead will arrange adequate and appropriate cover arrangements for any out of hours/out of term activities.
+During term time, our designated safeguarding lead and/or a deputy will always be available (during school or college hours) for staff in the school or college to discuss any safeguarding concerns.
+Where appropriate our designated safeguarding lead to arrange adequate and appropriate cover arrangements for any out of hours/out of term activities.